breezewish/droidpuppet/README.md

 4. Application continuously send `Frame` packet:

-   - `type == VIDEO`: A single video frame of screen content.
+   - `restart == false`: A single encoded video frame of screen content. `width` and `height` is unspecified.

-   - `type == STREAM_RESTART`: The screen orientation is changed and the `Frame` packet follows will belong to a new video stream.
+   - `restart == true`: The screen orientation is changed and future `Frame` packet will belong to a new video stream.
 Normally you will expect a width / height change.
+Other fields in this packet is unspecified.

 ## Develop